Unknotting numbers of 2-spheres in the 4-sphere: Background

 An orientation of $S$ and the ambient space induces a positive orientation on the meridian.
 The set of positively oriented meridians of a connected component of a knotted surface forms a conjugacy class of the fundamental group of its complement.
 That is, $x$ is a meridian of $S_i$ if and only if $x^w \coloneqq w^{-1}xw$ is as well, for any $w\in\pi S$.
 If $S$ is connected, this element $w$ may be chosen to lie in the commutator subgroup $(\pi S)^\prime$, a fact which we exploit in \autoref{sec:algebraic_lower_bounds}.

 \begin{definition} Let $\alpha$ be an arc with interior embedded away from $S$, connecting $\ast_i$ to $\ast_j$ for (possibly equal) indices $i,j$.
-We call this a \bit{guiding arc} for $S$.
+We call this a \bit{guiding arc for $S$}, as we did without specifying base points in Definitions \ref{stab} and \ref{fmwm}.
 Each push-off of the loop $\rho_i \alpha \rho_j^{-1}$ into the complement of the surface $S$ gives an element $g \in \pi S$ that is said to \bit{correspond} to the arc $\alpha$, see \autoref{fig:homotopic_stabilizing_tubes_schematic}.
-This element is only independent of the choice of push-off up to pre- and post-multiplication by meridians of $S_i$ and $S_j$, respectively. \end{definition}
+Note that the element $g$ is well-defined (i.e.\ independent of the push-off) up to left multiplication by meridians of $S_i$ and right multiplication by meridians of $S_j$. \end{definition}

 From now on, we will always assume that the guiding arcs used for both stabilizations and finger moves are of this form, i.e. connecting a basepoint $\ast_i \in S_i$ to a basepoint $\ast_j \in S_j$ for some (possibly equal) indices $i, j$.
 We often refer to arcs corresponding to the identity element, as well as stabilizations and finger moves done along such a guiding arc, as ``trivial''.